 Digital Millennium Copyright Act (DMCA) Notice

-If you believe that material available on our sites, including those hosted at WordPress.com, infringes on your copyright(s), please notify us by providing a DMCA notice.
-Upon receipt of a valid and complete notice, we will remove the material and make a good faith attempt to contact the user who uploaded the material, via email.
+If you believe that material available on our sites, including those hosted at WordPress.com, infringes on your copyright(s), please notify us by submitting a DMCA notice.
+After we receive a valid and complete notice, we will investigate, remove the material, and make a good faith attempt to contact the user who uploaded the material, via email.
 Learn more about our process here.